algosup/2024-2025-project-5-bubble-intermarche-team-8/documents/functional_specification/functional_specification.md

 ---

-- **Helping client finding meal assortiment**: The application should allow user to find wine, or cheese without any human help.
+- **Helping client find meal assortiment**: The application should allow the user to find wine or cheese without any human help.
-- **Bringing discovery to client**: The application should permit client to discover new and local ingredients/wine.
-It would allow client to have a new experience with the French culture.
+- **Bringing discovery to client**: The application should permit the client to discover new and local ingredients/wines.
+It would allow the client to have a new experience with the French culture.
 - **Ease of use**: The application should be totally user-friendly and compatible in many languages.
-The application should be quick to use-no more than 3 pages to navigate through-and accessible without connection.
+The application should be quick to use no more than 3 pages to navigate through-and accessible without connection.

 ---